department-of-veterans-affairs/vagov-content/pages/decision-reviews/board-appeal.md

 **In person**

-Bring your completed form to a VA regional benefit office.
+Bring your completed form to a regional benefit office.
 <br>
 [Find a regional benefit office near you](/find-locations/).